Chagres and Fort San Lorenzo: 16th and 17th centuries: Discovery and fortification

 Attracted to the treasure, pirates began attacking Panama's coast around 1560.
 To protect the Atlantic terminus of Las Cruces Trail (Camino Real de Cruces), Spain built Fort San Lorenzo at the Chagres River's mouth.
 The work began in 1598 by order of King Philip II.
 From 1587 to 1599, the fortifications evolved into a sea-level battery and they were completed in 1601.
 The plans of the massive fortress were made by the Italian engineer Baptist Antonelli.
 The castle of San Lorenzo was built on top of a high reef, in a position that dominated the entrance of the Chagres River.

 In 1670, buccaneer Henry Morgan ordered an attack that left Fort San Lorenzo in ruins.
 He invaded Panama City the following year, using San Lorenzo as his base of operations.

 In the 1680s, the Spanish constructed a new fort 80 ft above the water.
 Set on a cliff overlooking the entrance to the harbor, the fort was protected on the landward side by a dry moat with a drawbridge.
 During this time, the town of Chagres was established under the protection of the fort.

 18th and 19th centuries: Decline and rebirth

 In 1739 and 1740, British Admiral Edward Vernon attacked the Spanish fortifications at Portobelo and Chagres.
-With the destruction of Portobelo's fort, Spain abandoned trade there, instead strengthening its fortifications at Chagres, and, upstream, Gatun.
+With the Bourbon Reforms, Spain had mostly abandoned trade at Portobelo, instead strengthening its fortifications at Chagres, and, upstream, Gatun.
 With the decline of Portobelo, Chagres surpassed it as the chief Atlantic port of the isthmus.

 By the middle of the 18th century, however, the Spanish had largely abandoned both of the old trails over the isthmus, preferring to sail around the tip of South America at Cape Horn.
 For over a century, Fort San Lorenzo was used as a prison.